Shane's World

-Shane's World Studios is an American pornographic film company started in 1996.
+Shane's World Studios is an American independent pornographic film company started in 1996.
 It is one of the first companies to pioneer the reality style videos of adult entertainment.
 The company was originally started by Seymore Butts' ex-girlfriend Shane, who lent her name to the business.
-Shane sold the company in 1999 after she decided to get married and leave the adult industry.
+Shane had sold the company in 1999 after she decided to get married and leave the adult industry.

 History

 Shane's World films revolve around taking porn stars out of their element, on trips to exotic or interesting locations, and filming everything that happens in a documentary style.
 The premise of the studio's films can be summed up as "The Real World meets gonzo style pornography".
-Shane's World has given many stars their start, which helps to increase their fan base because of the intimate look which fans are allowed into their personality.
+Shane's World has given many stars their start, which helps to increase their fan base because of the intimate look that fans are allowed into their personality.